Fever in Adults

 - Dress in lightweight clothes.
 Shivers may be a sign that your fever is rising.
 Do not put extra blankets or clothes on.
 This may cause your fever to rise even higher.
 Dress in light, comfortable clothing.
 Use a lightweight blanket or sheet when you sleep.
 Change your clothes, blanket, or sheets if they get wet.

 - Cool yourself safely.
 Take a bath in cool or lukewarm water.
 Use an ice pack wrapped in a small towel or wet a washcloth with cool water.
 Place the ice pack or wet washcloth on your forehead or the back of your neck.

 When should I seek immediate care?

 - Your fever does not go away or gets worse even after treatment.

 - You have a stiff neck and a bad headache.

 - You are confused.
 You may not be able to think clearly or remember things like you normally do.

-- Your heart beats faster than normal even after treatment.
+- Your heart beats faster than usual even after treatment.

 - You have shortness of breath or chest pain when you breathe.

 - You urinate small amounts or not at all.